israt183/ENN_Gust_with_UQ/README.md

 # Wind Gust Prediction with Uncertainty Qunatification with Evidential Neural Network

-This repository contains selected scripts used in our research on **wind gust prediction and uncertainty quantification** using Evidential Neural Networks (ENN).
+This repository contains selected scripts used in our research on **wind gust prediction and uncertainty quantification** using Evidential Neural Network (ENN).
 The scripts demonstrate **hyperparameter tuning, model training, spatial gradient analysis, active learning**, and **visualization of uncertainty** in wind gust predictions.

-⚠️ **Data Availability:** Due to research agreements, the dataset used in this study cannot be shared at this time.
+⚠️ **Data Availability:** Due to research agreements, the datasets used in this study cannot be shared at this time.
 The dataset will be made available after publication.
 However, the scripts can be formatted to be used with a different dataset, provided the necessary adjustments are made.

 📄 **Preprint:** The preprint related to this work is available at [arXiv](https://doi.org/10.48550/arXiv.2502.00300).